PatrickEwing-USDA/rHFA/README.md

 See analysis code for publications below and methods described in those publications - especially Ewing *et al*.
 (2019).

-Of course, message with questions.
-If you have ideas for enhancements, please suggest/contribute!

 ### Publications:

 -   Ewing, P. M., Runck, B. C., Kono, T. Y., & Kantar, M. B. (2019).
 The home field advantage of modern plant breeding. *PloS one 14*(12), e0227079.
 [Link](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0227079)